 The OnePlus 3T has a 5.5-inch Optic AMOLED screen with a 1,920 x 1,080 pixel resolution.
 What’s Optic AMOLED?
 According to OnePlus CEO Carl Pei, the Samsung-supplied screens feature a dual-polarizing layer that’s tuned for improved color temperature and contrast.
 On the OnePlus 3, it was always a pain to “tune” using the basic controls, but that’s changed on the OnePlus 3T.
 Out of the box, it looks amazing, and the true whites really shine through in a way that was difficult to achieve on the 3.
 If it’s too stark, under a Screen Calibration setting, there’s an eye-pleasing sRGB option, and a custom setting with a warm-to-cool slider.

 The primary change between the OnePlus 3 and OnePlus 3T is the replacement of the Qualcomm Snapdragon 820 with the newer and more powerful Snapdragon 821 processor.
+Yes it has since been superseded by Qualcomm with the Snapdragon 835, but that’s only available in a handful of very expensive phones at the moment.
 The RAM remains the same at 6GB, and although there are a few other alterations, the chip swap is undoubtedly the main reason why the 3T is more expensive.
 Therefore, you’ll want to see a noticeable performance bump, right?

 It’s difficult to tell the difference.
 It’s not like the OnePlus 3 performed like it was wading through six feet of sludge.
 Putting the two alongside each other and seeing if there was any visible difference seemed like a good place to start.
 A few searches in Chrome, scrolling through lists on Twitter, and playing side-by-side games revealed … no discernible difference whatsoever.

-This is simply one of the highest performance smartphones you can buy.
+This is simply one of the highest performing smartphones you can buy.

 Time to turn to benchmarks.
 Putting the OnePlus 3T up against the OnePlus 3 this way is perhaps the easiest way to find any differences.
 AnTuTu 3D on the OnePlus 3 scores 144,131, and the same test on the OnePlus 3T comes back with 166,912.
 Both were run in the same environment, with no other apps running, and on the most up-to-date public release version of OxygenOS.